 Jhabvala, Ruth.
 At the End of the Century.
 Counterpoint, Berkeley, 2017.
 F;2/19.

 I came across this collection of short stories and their author through my usual pattern of reading periodicals and chasing down the original work.
 In the January 7, 2019 New Yorker, Maya Jasanoff reviewed Jhabvala, a German-born eventually American Jewish writer who married an Indian architect and lived many years in India.
-Jhabvala is often taken to be an Indian writer, but her work shows all the influences of her varied background.
+Jhabvala is often taken to be Indian, but her work shows all the influences of her varied background.
 She is best known for collaboration with James Ivory and Ismael Merchant as a screenwriter for many of their films.
-She won an Academy award for Room with a View, and we are told she is the only person ever to have won both the Booker prize and an Oscar.
+She won an Academy award for Room with a View, and we are told she is the only person so far to have won both the Booker prize and an Oscar.

 Good and at times great writing from someone with a unique point of view and determined self-reliance.
 Recommended, selectively.
 8.6/8.8 at its best.